Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 Traditional telco products achieve reliability using low-level data replication, often in a one-to-one design.
 This is both complex and costly - and does not adapt well to a virtualized/cloud environment.

-The Clearwater approach to reliability is to follow common design patterns for scalable web services - keeping most components stateless and storing long-lived state in specially design reliable, scalable clustered data stores.
+The Clearwater approach to reliability is to follow common design patterns for scalable web services - keeping most components stateless and storing long-lived state in specially designed reliable and scalable clustered data stores.

 Both Bono and Sprout operate as transaction-stateful rather than dialog-stateful proxies - transaction state is typically short-lived compared to dialog state.
 As the anchor point for client connections for NAT traversal, the Bono node used remains on the signaling path for the duration of a SIP dialog.
 Any individual Sprout node is only in the signaling path for the initial transaction, and subsequent requests are routed through the entire Sprout cluster, so failure of a Sprout node does not cause established SIP dialogs to fail.
 Long-lived SIP state such as registration data and event subscription state is stored in a clustered, redundant shared data store (memcached running as part of Vellum nodes) so is not tied to any individual Sprout node.